w3c/webappsec-permissions-policy/policies/optimized-images.md

 <iframe allow="legacy-image-formats(JPEG, PNG, TIFF)"></iframe>
 ```

-That would apply a policy in which just those three formats can be allowed.
+That would apply a policy in which just those three formats (JPEG, PNG, TIFF) can be allowed.

 Feature policies combine in subframes, so if that frame embedded another, which
 the syntax: